leakless21/omoai/docs/whisperx-inspired-architecture.md

   - Optionally return embeddings keyed by speaker.
   - No‑op cleanly when not configured or token missing.

-### VAD (optional, later)
+### VAD (optional; integrated)
-- Thin wrapper around silero/pyannote VAD to generate speech windows.
+- Thin wrapper around Silero (PyPI) or WebRTC VAD to generate speech windows.
 Use to exclude silence and bound maximum window length before ASR.
 Merge text safely across boundaries (avoid duplication).
+Pyannote VAD can be added later behind an optional flag.

 ## Configuration Additions